firoyj/firoyj.github.io/_posts/2023-11-30-payment-handling-exception.md

 The example below sends an FPS payment with a missing `amount` field.
 The first snippet is the body of a `POST` call to `/v1/transaction/payments` to create a Payment resource.
 It is a complete and correct payment but missing the `amount`:

-## Example Create a Payment resource without an amount field
+## Example: Creating a Payment Resource Without an Amount Field

+Here’s an example of a `POST` request to `/v1/transaction/payments` to create a payment resource.
+This request is complete except for the missing `amount` field:

 ```javascript
 {